ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 ## Notes

 - Buzzer is driven using TCC2 on PA17
-- Pump uses TCC1 on PA02 (WO[0])
+- Pump uses GPIO to toggle ON and OFF
-- Fan uses TCC0 on PA11 (WO[3])
+- Fan uses GPIO to toggle ON and OFF
 - Non-blocking UART and I2C communication used wherever possible
 - All sensor values are debug-printed to serial terminal
+- All I2C sensors were grouped to reduce the number of task
+- Status of all the Actuators were displayed in Node-red
-- NPK sensor can operates at 5V and the power supply for that might need to be separate than the RS485 (If RS485 is 3.3 V)
+- NPK sensor can operates at 5V and the power supply for that might need to be separate than the RS485 (If RS485 is 3.3 V) {No need of 12 V}
+- Same TCC doesn't work on multiple pins.